teodororicciardello/password-generator/README.md

 Exercise in python for a password generator starting from 2 words inserted by the user.
 With the password, it will output an estimate of the entropy of the password.

-The idea behind this project came to me studying passwords strength versus the difficulty to remember them.
+The objective is to generate strong passwords easy to remember.
-Given 2 words picked randomly from a dictionary, their entropy is given by the number of items in the starting dictionary: if the 2 words are picked by the personal information of some one, the dictionary is quite small.
+Given 2 words picked randomly from a dictionary, their base entropy is given by the number of items in the starting dictionary.
-Anyway, if the 2 words are altered with some real casual letters like numbers and chars the entropy is sensibly increased in proportion to the length of the 2 words.
+If the 2 words are altered with some real casual letters like numbers and chars the entropy is sensibly increased in proportion to the length of the 2 words.

-Notes

-This project is an exercise on 2 dimensions:
-- first it is an exercise about python as I'm learning it, so it could use trivial and not optimal solution for this implementation.
-Any contribution and improvement it is welcome.
-- second it is an exercise about information entropy and password generation; the code is based on the python function 'systemRandom' to generate casual alterations and common-sense algorithms to alterate the words; I know there could be errors so also here any contribution and improvement it is welcome.

-TODO
-1. Create an utils program able to check correctness of the entropy calculation
-2. generalize the implementation for 1 to n words
-3. Create an utils program able to check the randomness of the alterations
+In order to have easy to remember password the alterations should be some kind of "natural" (like 'l' for '|'), so letter alterations are taken from a dictionary, while numbers are inserted randomly.

+2 notes about this project:
+1. this is the result of hobby studies on information entropy and password generation, if hidden assumptions have been made I'm glad to amend and improve the code.
+2. This was an exercise to learn and practice python, so contribution about the coding (especially the use of SystemRandom) are welcome.